We are very diligently and busy in delivering PALO ALTO RESEARCH services to clients, please check this site frequently.

 Palo Alto Research connects over 6,000 senior engineers, researchers and experts to serve our clients for research, development, design, analysis, consulting & engineering services in the ICT (information and communications technology), science, technology and biomedicine fields as well as business experts in account management, channel sales, presales engineering, technical architecture and training across various business sectors.
 Palo Alto Research provides one-stop solution for clients to build their platform ecosystem in the industry.
 Palo Alto Research also provides a solid foundation for the mission to develop cutting-edge IP and AI solutions to our clients.

-Task Force for AI-native Technology to boost human Immune system against Cancer (TF-AID-TIC)
+Task Force for AI-native Technology to boost human Immune system against Cancer (TF-AI-TIC)

 Working Group for Global Initiatives to boost human immune system against cancer in the age of AI